25A0/Quadtastic/README.md

     - [ ] The Border tool to create border quads
     - [ ] The Strip tool to create strips of equally sized quads
  - [ ] Undo/Redo history
+ - [ ] Export quads in consistent order.
+The current export method is somewhat random, which causes the output to change even if the quad definitions stayed the same
  - [ ] Overhaul dialog texts
  - [ ] Fix detection of quads: Currently the application treats all tables as quads that have values for x, y, w, and h.
 This means that you cannot